District Jubilee Weekend Celebrates Lifelong Service; New and Growing Commitment to the Institute

-After Communion and conclusion of Mass, many of the Jubilarians were honored by a Brother of their choosing, sharing stories of their life as Brother, and member of the District community, honoring their years of good work and service.
+After Communion and the conclusion of Mass, many of the Jubilarians were honored by a Brother of their choosing, sharing stories of their lives as Brothers, and members of the District community, honoring their years of good work and service.
 We also had the pleasure of welcoming home the Institute’s Superior General, and our District Brother, Robert Schieler, who celebrated his 50th Jubilee year.
 Also part of the congregation were three young men in the Contact program.
-Concluding their week-long Contact Retreat at the Cranaleith Center learning more about the Brother’s vocation, and the process of discernment, these young men were able to see lives of service before them.
+This concluded their week-long Contact Retreat at the Cranaleith Center learning more about the Brother’s vocation, and the process of discernment.
+At this ceremony, these young men were able to see lives of service before them.

-As always, the day’s celebration was capped with a reception at Christian Brothers Academy, Lincroft, the opportunity for congratulation, association, and connection.
+As always, the day’s celebration was capped with a reception at Christian Brothers Academy, Lincroft, providing the opportunity for congratulations, association, and connection.

 Here are some reactions from our Brothers home from the Novitiate, Paul and Steven, and the newest Postulants, Kyle and JD!

 A special congratulations to all our Brother Jubilarians!

 - Raymund Buck

 - Stephen Haubrich